-The cost to refinance a mortgage depends on all sorts of factors, including, but not limited to: the loan program, loan amount, loan term, location of the home, credit score, loan-to-value, debt-to-income, and current market conditions.
+The cost to refinance a mortgage depends on a wide range of factors, including, but not limited to the loan program, loan amount, loan term, location of the home, credit score, loan-to-value, debt-to-income, and current market conditions.
 So, when you ask yourself “should I refinance my mortgage?”, you will want to compare how much you’ll pay in closing costs, to how much you will save over the remaining life of the loan.
 Your loan officer can help you run scenarios to see how much you will be saving.

 Fees Associated with Refinancing

-- Appraisal fee – some of the time you will need an appraiser to come out and re-value your house to refinance.
+- Appraisal Fee – in certain scenarios, you will need an appraiser to come out and re-value your house to refinance.

 - Title Fees – a lender’s title policy is usually required to refinance.

 - Flood Certification Fee – this is how the lender verifies whether your home is in a flood zone.

 - Credit Report Fee – this is the fee for pulling your credit report at the beginning of the loan process.

 - Processing and Underwriting Fees – these are flat fees charged by the lender to process and underwrite your loan.